SanjyotVaidya/SanjyotVaidya.github.io/_posts/2024-08-18-Customization-of-branch-prediction-in-GCC.md

 related_posts:
 ---

-Found an interesting way while coding... some backstory

 ## What is branch prediction in computer architecture?

 Pipelining is an implementation technique which overlaps multiple instructions in execution.
 It takes advantage of parallelism that exists